MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 4. Set the filter **Administrative activity** to **True**

 5. Set the **Governance** actions to be taken on files when a violation is detected.
 The governance actions available vary between services.
-Under **All apps**, select **Notify user**, so that your users can act upon the alert and update the necessary components **CC the user’s manager**.
+Under **All apps**, select **Notify user**, so that your users can act upon the alert and update the necessary components **CC the user's manager**.

 6. Create the activity policy.